-The type of information Radford College collects and holds includes (but is not limited to) personal information, including sensitive information, about:
+The type of information the College collects and holds includes (but is not limited to) personal information, including sensitive information, about:

-- students and parents and/or guardians before, during and after the course of a student’s enrolment at the School;
+- students and parents and/or guardians before, during and after the course of a student’s enrolment at the College

-Radford College will generally collect personal information about an individual by way of forms filled out by parents or students, face-to-face meetings and interviews, and telephone calls.
-On occasions people other than parents and students provide personal information.
+Radford College will generally collect personal information about an individual by way of forms filled out by parents or students, face-to-face meetings and interviews, emails and telephone calls.
+On occasions, people other than parents and students provide personal information.

 Personal Information provided by other people